Zoster (shingles) vaccines (Shingrix® [RZV] and Zostavax® [ZVL]) – frequently asked questions

 Can a person receive other vaccines at the same time as shingles vaccines?

-Yes, people can receive Shingrix® or Zostavax® at the same time as most other live and inactivated vaccines if the vaccines are given at different injection sites.
+Yes, people can receive Shingrix® or Zostavax® at the same time as most other live and inactivated vaccines, including influenza, COVID-19 and respiratory syncytial virus immunisation products, if the vaccines are given at different injection sites.

 Providers may consider giving Shingrix® at different visits to other vaccines to reduce the potential for mild to moderate reactions.
 However, this should not delay overdue or opportunistic vaccination, especially in people at high risk of severe disease.

-For further information on these considerations, see the co-administration with other vaccines section in the Australian Immunisation Handbook chapter on zoster.
+For more information on these considerations, see the co-administration with other vaccines section in the Australian Immunisation Handbook chapter on zoster.

 What are the options for individuals who are not eligible for a shingles vaccine under the NIP and want to be protected?